Quantum error correction and large $N$: Introduction

 Investigating QEC in generic matrix/tensor has one important drawback: they do not have a spatial structure.
 Nonetheless, in the spirit of holographic quantum error correction we can ask: \textit{how robust are the code states in these models against erasures of fermions?} The Hilbert space of scalar fields is infinitely-dimensional, so we will postpone the investigation of the scalar sector to future work.

 What is the error correcting code subspace in matrix/tensor models?
-It was suggested earlier \cite{Mintun:2015qda} that QEC is tied to the presence of gauge symmetries.
-As another motivation, let us recall that both BFSS and KT(or SYK) have similar features: in both of them classical gravity description is expected to arise at low energies and large $N$ and they both have large internal symmetry groups.
+It was suggested earlier \cite{Mintun:2015qda} that the redundancy in holographic QEC maybe tied\footnote{More specifically, the toy model of ref. \cite{Mintun:2015qda} builds precursor operators on the gauge-invariant part of the Hilbert space.} the gauge redundancy.
+As another motivation, let us recall that both BFSS and CTKT(or SYK) have similar features: in both of them classical gravity description is expected to arise at low energies and large $N$ and they both have large internal symmetry groups.
 In the case of BFSS it was conjectured \cite{to_gauge} that $SU(N)$ non-singlet in BFSS are gapped and therefore absent from low-energy gravity description.
 This statement was later corroborated by Monte--Carlo simulations \cite{Hanada}.
-Similarly, it was conjectured that $O(N)^3$ singlets form holographic states in KT model \cite{singlet_states}. \textit{Therefore, we are going to study error correcting properties of singlet states in large N matrix/tensor models.} Despite focusing on $SU(N)$ or $O(N)^3$ singlets, the states might be charged under other groups.
+Similarly, it was conjectured that $O(N)^3$ singlets form holographic states in CTKT model \cite{singlet_states}. \textit{Therefore, we are going to study error correcting properties of singlet states in large N matrix/tensor models.} Despite focusing on $SU(N)$ or $O(N)^3$ singlets, the states might be charged under other groups.